 There are many rumors that its name is derived from Mercedes Benz, but their relationship is still a mystery.
 When you arrive at the Remara neighborhood, you will easily catch it on the bars’ menus, and it is suitable to combine with a cold beer.

-6. Agatogo – Vegetable Stew With Plantains
+6. Agatogo – Vegetable Stew with Plantains

 Agatogo is a great result created from plantain, meat, and various spices.
 You can easily find plantain across Africa.
 Goat and chicken are the two types of meat used much when processing this food.